vsocrates/Agmarknet_Data_Extraction_Automation/ReadME.md

 3. The downloaded Excel files will appear in the downloads_agmark/ folder.

    **CSV Inputs**
-- commodities.csv → Contains commodity names and codes
+- commodities.csv → Edit names and codes of commodity from available list in Agmarket detail excel file, Commodity sheet
-- dates.csv → Contains FromDate and ToDate columns
+- dates.csv → Contains FromDate and ToDate columns(Edit according to the requirement)

 ## Notes
 - If a file fails to download, details are saved in failed_downloads.csv.